Spatial correlations in SIS processes on random regular graphs: Dynamics of the Pairwise Correlation Function

-The dynamics of the pairwise correlation function $F_{II}^{(\ell)}(t)=x_{II}^{(\ell)}/x_I^2$ can be derived by analyzing the change in both the two-point probability $x_{II}^{(\ell)}$ and the global infected density $x_I$.
-The dynamics of $x_{II}^{(\ell)}$ includes contributions from infection events in which a susceptible node in an $I$–$S$ pair becomes infected through a third, infected neighbor distinct from the original $I$ node.
-This process is described by the three–point function $x_{ISI}^{(\ell \ell^\prime m)}$, which we approximate using the Kirkwood superposition approximation (KSA).
+The dynamics of the pairwise correlation function $F_{II}^{(\ell)}=x_{II}^{(\ell)}/x_I^2$ can be derived by analyzing the change in both the two-point probability $x_{II}^{(\ell)}$ and global infected density $x_I$.
+The former includes contributions from infection events in which a susceptible node in an $I$-$S$ pair becomes infected through a third, infected neighbor distinct from the original $I$ node.
+This process is described by the three-point function $x_{ISI}^{(\ell \ell^\prime m)}$, evaluated via the Kirkwood superposition approximation (KSA).
 The KSA expresses $x_{ISI}^{(\ell \ell^\prime m)}$ as a product of pairwise distributions,

+where $\ell$, $\ell^\prime$, and $m$ are the shell distances between nodes 1-2, 1-3, and 2-3 of the triplet, respectively.
+This closure differs from that used in the SPM, where the triplet closure is applied only to nearest-neighbor triples (with edges connecting nodes 1-2 and 2-3, yielding $m=\ell=1$), and correlations beyond nearest neighbors are ignored by setting $F_{II}^{(\ell^\prime)}\!\!=\! x_{II}^{(\ell^\prime)} / x_I^2 \!=\!
+1$ for all $\ell^\prime > 1$.
+Thus, Eq.~\eqref{KSA-SIS} is retained only when there is an edge connecting nodes 1-3 ($\ell^\prime = 1$), forming a triangle 1-2-3.
+Yet, on both the square lattice and RRG, the probability of such triangles vanishes for network size $N\gg 1$.
+Hence, the SPM reduces to a closure $x_{ISI} = x_{SI}^2/(1 - x_I)$, neglecting longer-range spatial correlations.